Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Observations and sample selection

 \section{Observations and sample selection}

-The LAEs analyzed in this paper originate from four different surveys: (i) the MUDF \citep{Lusso2019, Fossati2019} (ii) the MXDF \citep{Bacon2021, Bacon2023}, (iii) the MAGG \citep{Lofthouse2020, Fossati2021}, and (iv) the MW survey \citep{Herenz2019}.
-The LAE catalog and the determination of the selection function for the MAGG and MW surveys are presented by \cite{Fossati2021} and \cite{Herenz2019}, respectively, and those of the MW survey are publicly available.
-In this work, we provide a detailed discussion of the construction of the LAE catalog and the determination of the selection functions for the MUDF survey, and briefly describe the properties of the other samples in the following subsections.
+The LAEs analysed in this paper originate from four different surveys: (i) the MUDF \citep{Lusso2019, Fossati2019}, (ii) the MXDF \citep{Bacon2021, Bacon2023}, (iii) the MAGG \citep{Lofthouse2020, Fossati2021}, and (iv) the MW survey \citep{Herenz2019}.
+The LAE catalogue and the determination of the selection function for the MAGG and MW surveys are presented by \cite{Fossati2021} and \cite{Herenz2019}, respectively, and those of the MW survey are publicly available.
+In this work, we provide a detailed discussion of the construction of the LAE catalogue and the determination of the selection functions for the MUDF survey, and briefly describe the properties of the other samples in the following subsections.

-For each dataset, we consider LAEs within the redshift range $3 \leq z \leq 5$, where the MUSE sensitivity is highest.
-Applying this selection criterion and the individual luminosity thresholds at which the completeness is $10\%$, we obtain the final catalogs, which comprise a total of $1176$ sources.
+For each dataset, we considered LAEs within the redshift range $3 \leq z \leq 5$, where the MUSE sensitivity is highest.
+Applying this selection criterion and the individual luminosity thresholds at which the completeness is $10\%$, we obtained the final catalogues, which comprise a total of $1176$ sources.
 Their properties are summarized in Table~\ref{tab:samples_prop}.